Tackling the Background Bias in Sparse Object Detection via Cropped Windows: Introduction

 The standard approach is the down-scaling of the input image.
 The advantage of the down-scaling is the reduced computation effort, allowing higher frames-per-seconds (FPS) for the detection \cite{Bochkovskiy2020}.
 However, down-scaling also has a significant disadvantage.
 The size of the small objects is reduced, and high level details are removed.

 Small objects are defined by Lin \etal as the objects with an area (width $\times$ height) below $32^2$ pixels \cite{Lin2014}.
 The detection of these objects is still a challenging task.
-For object detection on UAVs, planes, or satellites, detecting small objects is the most common case.
+For object detection on UAVs, planes, or satellites, detecting small objects is the common case.
 This application is called remote sensing.
-So for this application, it is not helpful to down-scale the input images.
+For this application, down-scaling is problematic.

 Further, the objects are often sparse in these recordings, which leads to an unbalanced ratio between objects and background.
 Therefore, there is a bias towards the background, which affects the prediction capability of the detectors.
 Our main contributions are the following: \begin{itemize} \item We give an in-depth analysis of one of the object detection problems on remote sensing images.
-We show that sparsity leads to a background bias. \item We define a simple method to solve this problem.
-This method further allows the usage of higher resolution images as training samples.
-The idea is not entirely new, but we define a reliable procedure that can easily be used in more complex detection pipelines. \item We complete it with a comprehensive evaluation on three datasets with many one-stage detectors.
-We also analyze the influence of parameters.
+We show that sparsity leads to a background bias. \item We utilize a straightforward cropping approach to solve this problem.
+Similar techniques are common practice for other applications.
+However, they are not yet widely used for remote sensing data.
+We aim to create awareness of background bias and provide a simple and reliable solution. \item We complete it with a comprehensive evaluation on three data sets with many one-stage detectors.
+We also analyze the influence of the parameters.
 In addition, we provide an official implementation. \end{itemize}